skip to Main Content

 Long-term and short-term financial goals after bankruptcy

 In decades past, filing for bankruptcy was equated with some level of financial failure.
 In truth, even a small emergency can send finances into a tailspin.
-Scenarios from job loss to divorce to medical emergency can upset a family’s balance and threaten a stable future.
+Scenarios from job loss to divorce to medical emergencies can upset a family’s financial goals and balance and threaten a stable future.

 Bankruptcy is a sound option for those seeking to eliminate debt and build a strong financial future.
 After Chapter 7 or Chapter 13, however, individuals must remain vigilant to avoid past mistakes and strengthen their finances.